Superstore season 4

-The fourth season of Superstore, the U.S. television series, was ordered on February 21, 2018.
+The fourth season of Superstore, the American television series, was ordered on February 21, 2018.
 The season premiered on October 4, 2018 and contained 22 episodes.
 The series continued to air in the same timeslot Thursday at 8:00 pm.
 The season concluded on May 16, 2019.

 Superstore follows a group of employees working at Cloud 9, a fictional big-box store in St. Louis, Missouri.
 The ensemble and supporting cast features America Ferrera, Ben Feldman, Lauren Ash, Colton Dunn, Nico Santos, Nichole Bloom, and Mark McKinney.